dogmaticcentral/CG/README.md

 ## P.S.

 Do not use locks in MySQL.
 Locks are evil.
+Good luck with the rest.